keefo/klipper_config_switcher/README.md

 The `klipper_config_switcher` is a custom Klipper plugin that allows users to switch between different printer configurations easily.
 This plugin is useful for those who need to switch between different setup configurations, such as day and night profiles, with a simple G-code command.

 ## Features
-- Switch between different configuration files.
+- Switch between day and night configuration files.
 - Validate the configuration switch using MD5 checksum.
 - Restart the Klipper firmware after a successful configuration switch.
 - Check the current configuration file in use.